chlhnu/DOTs-SOCP/README.md

-# DOTs-SOCP
+# DOTs-SOCP -- a Python software for dynamic optimal transport problem on surfaces

+### Liang Chen, Youyicun Lin, and Yuxuan Zhou

-**DOTs-SOCP** provides a numerical software for solving the Dynamical Optimal Transport (DOT) problem on discrete surfaces.
+This software is designed to solve the Dynamical Optimal Transport (DOT) problem on discrete surfaces.
 This repository supports research on efficient algorithms for solving the Second-Order Cone Programming (SOCP) reformulation of the DOT problem over triangulated surfaces.
-It is designed to enable straightforward replication of all numerical experiments presented in our paper.
+It is also designed to enable the straightforward reproduction of all the numerical results presented in the paper, which utilizes an inexact semi-proximal augmented Lagrangian method.

+### Citation

+* **Liang Chen, Youyicun Lin, and YuXuan Zhou**, An efficient augmented Lagrangian method for dynamic optimal transport on surfaces based on second-order cone programming, preprint, 2025.

+* **Important note:**

+  * The software is still under development, so it will invariably be buggy.
+We would appreciate your feedback and bug reports.

+  * This is research software.
+It is not currently intended or designed to be general-purpose software.

 ### Contact

 E-mail: chl@hnu.edu.cn